Understanding Hyperglycemia vs. Hypoglycemia and How to Recognize the Differences

 A glucose spike can happen for any number of reasons, including high-intensity exercise and stress.
 Foods like artificial sweeteners and coffee could play a role, as well.

-Why Hyperglycemia Occurs in People with Diabetes
+Causes in People With Diabetes

 As mentioned before, different foods and high-intensity exercise can trigger hyperglycemia in a person with diabetes.
 In the case of type 1 diabetics, the body can’t increase its insulin level during a glucose spike.

-Exercising Regularly
+Exercise Regularly

 Maintaining a healthy amount of exercise can help keep hyperglycemia at bay.
 Regular exercise encourages your body to burn more energy than usual, and therefore consume more glucose.